Skip to main content

 Overview

 Celo is transitioning from a standalone EVM-compatible Layer 1 blockchain to an Ethereum Layer 2.
 This shift, proposed by cLabs in July 2023, aims to maintain the seamless user experience that Celo is known for—characterized by speed, low costs, and ease of use—while leveraging Ethereum’s security and ecosystem.
-As part of this transition, Celo is currently operating two Layer 2 testnets: Dango, which is live, and Alfajores, which will be upgraded to Layer 2 on September 26, 2024.
+As part of this transition, Celo is currently operating a Layer 2 testnet, Alfajores, which launched on September 26, 2024.

 warning